AmadeusRelay/AmadeusRelayFrontend/README.md

 ## Interacting with APIs

 If you are running locally or on cloud, you will see a page where you can choose tokens to "trade".
-So, let´s do a STEP-BY-STEP to get in the final moment and complete the order.
+So, let´s do a STEP-BY-STEP to reach our goal of completing an order.

 ### Considerations